linjunc/linjunc/README.md

 - 🏠 Base Guangzhou, Internship at ByteDance since January 2022
 - 💼 Frontend enthusiasts are keen to write highquicily code
 - ❤️ I like to use typescript and react to develop front-end projects
+- 🧩 I am very interested in ts type gymnastics, you can discuss learning with me
 - 💻 Coding is my passion

 **Languages and Tools:**